rouvinerh/tp/docs/UserGuide.md

 * `TIME` is a `HH:mm` format (i.e. `14:15`) representing the time of the appointment.

 * `DESCRIPTION` is a string (i.e. `review checkup with surgeon`) representing the details of the appointment.
-The string can only contain alphanumeric characters and spaces.
+The string can **only contain alphanumeric characters and spaces**.

+> ⚠️ Other characters entered in the appointment description will trigger an error!

 Examples:

-* `health /h:appointment /date:03-04-2024 /time:14:15 /description:review checkup with surgeon`
+* <code style="color: #D85D43;">health /h:appointment /date:03-04-2024 /time:14:15 /description:review checkup with surgeon</code>

-* `health /date:03-04-2024 /description:review checkup with surgeon /time:14:15 /h:appointment`
+* <code style="color: #D85D43;">health /date:03-04-2024 /description:review checkup with surgeon /time:14:15 /h:appointment</code>

 Expected Output:

 ![Adding Appointment](img/output/adding_appointment.png)

 ###### [Back to table of contents](#table-of-contents)